JohnnyFan0875/notebook/data-science/statistics/hypothesis-testing/README.md

 - **Null hypothesis (H₀):** No effect or no difference.
 - **Alternative hypothesis (Hₐ):** There is an effect or difference.
 - **Test statistic:** A standardized value (z, t, or F) used to compute the p-value.
-- **Central Limit Theorem (CLT)**: When the sample size is sufficiently large (typically n ≥ 30), the sampling distribution of the sample mean approximates a normal distribution, regardless of the population’s original shape.

 ## Type I and Type II Errors